 What should I do if I find a stray?

-- Return the dog to the owner, if possible.
+- If possible return the dog to the owner.
 There may be an address or telephone number on the collar or someone locally may know who owns the dog.

-- If no collar details are available, and if you are able to take the dog to a vet, then they should easily be able to check to see if the animal is microchipped.
-If so, they may be able to contact the owners by using the various microchipping databases (note that there are several providers of animal microchipping services, each of which has their own database).
+- If there are no details on the collar, and if you are able to take the dog to a vet.
+The vet should be able to check if the animal is microchipped.
+They may then be able to contact the owners by using the various microchipping databases.
 This is usually the quickest way to reunite a microchipped animal with its owner.